ducngg/v7/README.md

 This 8-tone system follows the [Vietnamese Eight-Tone Analysis](https://en.wikipedia.org/wiki/Vietnamese_phonology#Eight-tone_analysis).

+**Note:** *If you don't familiar with 8-tone system, you can still config to use traditional VNI 6-tone.
+But using 8-tone system is recommended for much much better AI result!*

 ### Modes

 `v7` predicts the words/phrases users want to type by checking and ranking possible words/phrases.
 It operates in two modes: